Abolitionism: United States

-The Republican Party wanted to achieve the gradual extinction of slavery by market forces, because its members believed that free labour was superior to slave labour.
-White southern leaders said that the Republican policy of blocking the expansion of slavery into the West made them second-class citizens, and they also said it challenged their autonomy.
-With the 1860 presidential victory of Abraham Lincoln, seven Deep South states whose economy was based on cotton and the labour of enslaved people decided to secede and form a new nation.
-The American Civil War broke out in April 1861 with the firing on Fort Sumter in South Carolina.
+The Republican Party wanted to achieve the gradual extinction of slavery by market forces, because it believed that free labor was superior to slave labor.
+White Southern leaders said that the Republican policy of blocking the expansion of slavery into the territories made them second-class citizens and, as the Dred Scott decision held, infringed slaveholders' property rights.
+With the 1860 presidential victory of Abraham Lincoln, seven Deep South states whose economy was based on cotton and the labor of enslaved people decided to secede and form a new nation.
+The American Civil War broke out in April 1861 with the Confederacy's firing on Fort Sumter, a Union fort in South Carolina.
 When Lincoln called for troops to suppress the rebellion, four more slave states seceded.
 Meanwhile, four slave states, known as the border states (Maryland, Missouri, Delaware, and Kentucky), chose to remain in the Union.